awsdocs/aws-net-developer-guide/doc_source/csharp_rekognition_code_examples.md

                 Console.WriteLine(ex.Message);
             }
         }
+    }
 ```
 Display bounding box information for all faces in an image\.

 ```
+    using System;
+    using System.Collections.Generic;
+    using System.Drawing;
+    using System.IO;
+    using System.Threading.Tasks;
+    using Amazon.Rekognition;
+    using Amazon.Rekognition.Model;

+    /// <summary>
+    /// Uses the Amazon Rekognition Service to display the details of the
+    /// bounding boxes around the faces detected in an image.
+This example was
+    /// created using the AWS SDK for .NET version 3.7 and .NET Core 5.0.
+    /// </summary>
+    public class ImageOrientationBoundingBox
+    {
         public static async Task Main()
         {
             string photo = @"D:\Development\AWS-Examples\Rekognition\target.jpg"; // "photo.jpg";